BetterRules/openfisca-aotearoa/README.md

 - feature/income_tax, initial approach to develop a best practice standard.
 Comments, pull requests welcomed
 - feature/paid_parental_leave, work started on the paid parental leave legislation

-These elements are described in different folders.
+These elements are found in different folders.
 All the modelling happens within the `openfisca_aotearoa` folder.

-- The rates are in the `parameters` folder.
-- The formulas are in the `variables` folder.
-- The *reforms* are in the `reforms` folder.

 The files that are outside from the `openfisca_aotearoa` folder are used to set up the development environment.